freenas/freenas-docs/userguide/intro.rst

 * Encrypted volumes now use the AES-256 cipher.

+* An enhanced :ref:`Services` screen adds a checkbox to directly set which services start at boot.

 * Plugin and jail templates have been updated to address `CVE-2016-2107
   <https://www.freebsd.org/security/advisories/FreeBSD-SA-16:17.openssl.asc>`__.